 - Walt Disney’s Carousel of Progress (this is also more of a ride-through “show” of sorts with animatronics)

-The Quick Service and Table Service options are rather limited in Tomorrowland, and there aren’t really any true Table Service restaurant experiences unless your at a special Dining Event.
-The regular Tomorrowland restaurants include:
+The Quick Service and Table Service options are rather limited in Tomorrowland, and there aren’t really any true Table Service restaurant experiences located in the land.
+The current Tomorrowland restaurants include:

 - Auntie Gravity’s Galactic Goodies (Quick Service)